-The conditions for claiming rollover relief (also known as replacement of business assets relief) and the mechanics of a claim for full relief are detailed in the Roll-over relief for traders guidance note.
+The conditions for claiming roll-over relief, the mechanics of a claim for full relief and the interaction with the non-resident capital gains tax (NRCGT) rules are detailed in the Roll-over relief for traders guidance note.

 Where the trader reinvests only part of the proceeds of an old qualifying asset in the acquisition of a new qualifying asset the roll-over relief claim is restricted.

 The gain remaining chargeable is the amount of the proceeds not reinvested:

 Chargeable gain = proceeds from sale of old asset – cost of new asset

 This is illustrated by the following proformas.

 Gain on the sale of the old asset: